 Arrival Guide

-Upon arrival, head straight to the front of the queue.
-Let security know you’re on the accessibility list and either myself or one of the accessibility team will take you to your seats on the mezzanine.
+Upon arrival, head to the front of the queue and inform security that you’re on the accessibility list.
+A team member will escort you to your seats on the mezzanine via our customer lift.

 Disabled Parking